Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 Instead of storing the entire key each time, extract common prefix and store only unique suffix for each key.

-- Many variations.

 2. Deduplication

 Non-unique indexes can end up storing multiple copies of the same key in leaf nodes.

-The leaf node can store the key once and then maintain a list of tuples with that key (similar towhat we discussed for hash tables).
+The leaf node can store the key once and then maintain a list of tuples with that key (similar to what we discussed for hash tables).

 3. Bulk insert